stated-tech/Grants-Program/applications/application-template.md

 - Lack of connections to on-chain treasuries

 Which leads to a lack of engagement from contributors, and billion dollars economies managed by arbitrage bots.

+We want to fix these issues by leveraging engagement through the whole proposal making process to make it more human and comprehensible.

 ## Team :busts_in_silhouette: